freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 590.1

-The condition you added should check if a positive integer was entered with the script and execute the `then` area.
-Change the message printed in the `else` area to `Include a positive integer as the first argument.` so a user knows what's expected.
+The condition you added checks if a positive integer was passed as an argument to the script and executes the `then` area.
+Change the existing `echo` command to print `Include a positive integer as the first argument.` if a positive integer is not used.

 #### HINTS